 Most of the items in this series have a complex publication history.
 It is common to find them in a variety of file formats (most usually, ASCII, HTML, DOC, RTF, and PDF); often the different formats are merely file type conversions from one format to another.
 It also is common to find these items in a variety of versions or editions, as each person who received them had the option of revising, reformatting, and otherwise tinkering with them - and then "re-publishing" them via whatever electronic means.
 It also was (unfortunately) fairly common for individuals to receive a file, swap out the author's name with their own name, and then re-publish the file.

 Generally speaking, most of these items began as collaborative series of posts and responses on various electronic "bulletin board" (BBS) systems or on LISTSERV or USENET groups.
 These technologies would create the (semi-)standard ASCII versions.
 With the advent of the World Wide Web, most of these ASCII documents were ported to HTML and received a minor revision in formatting (and, often, content).
 Once file hosting services became widespread, the HTML documents tended to migrate toward discreet downloadable documents in, successively, DOC (most commonly indicating Word for Windows, version 6), RTF (Rich Text Format), or PDF (Portable Document Format).
 Many minor reformatted versions were created due to page size (e.g., US Letter vs. A4).
 Due to the nature of format conversions, the names of the individuals performing the conversions often are preserved (in file meta-data) while the names of the individuals authoring the products are, alas, lost.
+Ole Andreas Ringdal, Mario Tibo, and Mario Thibault are examples of individuals who acted as "librarian-editors", gathering large numbers of old documents in obsolescent formats and converting them into more modern formats for file hosting services.

 The publication dates noted in these entries are approximately correct, but must be understood to have been derived from the best available evidence.
 This includes file dates, ZIP Archive dates, and so forth.
 Often, original posting dates to e.g. LISTSERV are preserved in the document's header.
 However, many (most?) of these products did not include internal dates or versioning, so their history must be "forensically recreated".
 Even those documents that do include internal dates and versioning are sometimes demonstrably in error - for example, documents utilizing and referring to a particular commercial product, with an internal date that precedes the publication of the product by some years.